-Historical Poetics Now will be held on November 7-10, 2019 at the University of Texas Austin.
-The Symposium will feature Laura Mandell (Texas A&M) and Ivy Wilson (Northwestern) as keynote speakers.
+Historical Poetics Now was held on November 7-10, 2019 at the University of Texas Austin.
+Its keynote speakers were Laura Mandell (Texas A&M) and Ivy Wilson (Northwestern).

-Built into the schedule on Friday (the second day of the Symposium) is a lunch discussion of a common nineteenth-century text.
-We will be reading and discussing Mathilde Blind’s stunning poetic response to Darwin, The Ascent of Man (1889; 1899), which can be found here.
+The symposium also featured discussions of eighteenth and nineteenth-century common texts.
+The nineteenth century common text was Mathilde Blind’s poetic response to Darwin, The Ascent of Man (1889; 1899), which can be found here.
 This 1899 reprint of the text features an introduction from the evolutionary biologist, Alfred R. Wallace.

 The official program for the symposium can be found here.